What is Simple Living? (And 9 Tips To Get Started)

 Simple living is also more sustainable and environmentally friendly when you consume less meat, go zero waste or become more mindful of where your clothes are made.

-9 Simple living tips: how to live a simple life and be happy
+9 Simple living tips and ideas: how to live a simple life and be happy

 Here are some small tips that can mean incredible changes in simplifying your life: